patricksongzy/corgi/README.md

 </p>
 <hr>

-## BLAS
-* The BLAS feature can be enabled, and requires CBLAS if used.

-## Important Design Notes
-* Array values should never be modified from operations; instead, new arrays should be created.
-* Arrays are untracked by default, so if gradients are required, `tracked()`, or `start_tracking()` must be used (see the documentation for details).
-* Versions 0.y.z of Corgi are considered unstable, so check the releases page on Github for new versions.

 ## Examples
 * For fully-connected examples, remember to call `model.update()`.
 * Fully-connected [MNIST](https://github.com/patricksongzy/corgi-sample/blob/main/src/main.rs) (convolutional neural networks are in-progress).